Information for Parents

 Below, you will find some guidance for parents of Y1 and Y2 children in order to support your child at home.
 As you will recognise, we create lots of opportunities for reading within our school day.
 However, it is essential that children read regularly at home in order for them to make good progress and feel successful as a reader.
 Children who can read enjoy reading and become even more confident and enthusiastic, having even greater success!
 Reading school books more than once is of benefit to develop accuracy and fluency.

 Of course, there are common messages for both year groups, but as expectations change, we ask you look at the information appropriate to your child's year group.

 Please find below the year 1 reading workshop powerpoint.

 Please find below pictures of games we use at school and during the workshop.

 Please find below questions to ask your child when you are reading with them.

 Reading with understanding is essential.
 By the end of Year 2, children are expected to read independently and respond to questions about what they have read.

-Below is an example of a reading comprehension we will be completing in class this half term (to link to our London topic).
+Below is an example of a reading comprehension, the type of which we read in class.
 Reading at the expected standard is evidenced by completing p4 comprehension.